MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-samples-managed-disks.md

 :::code language="python" source="~/../python-sdk-docs-examples/managed_disk/vm_with_managed_disks.py":::

-For a complete example on how to create a virtual machine using the Azure management libraries, for Python, see [Example - Provision a virtual machine](azure-sdk-example-virtual-machines.md).
+For a complete example on how to create a virtual machine using the Azure management libraries, for Python, see [Example - Create a virtual machine](azure-sdk-example-virtual-machines.md).

 You can also create a `storage_profile` from your own image:

 :::code language="python" source="~/../python-sdk-docs-examples/managed_disk/storage_profile_from_image.py":::

-You can easily attach a previously provisioned Managed Disk.:
+You can easily attach a previously provisioned Managed Disk:

 :::code language="python" source="~/../python-sdk-docs-examples/managed_disk/attach_disk_to_vm.py":::

-## Virtual machine scale sets with Managed Disks
+## Virtual Machine Scale Sets with Managed Disks

 Before Managed Disks, you needed to create a storage account manually for all the VMs you wanted inside your Scale Set, and then use the list parameter `vhd_containers` to provide all the storage account name to the Scale Set RestAPI.
 (For a migration guide, see [Convert a scale set template to a manage disk scale set template](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-convert-template-to-md).)